12 Famous St. Louis Foods That Locals Can’t Live Without

 6. Toasted Ravioli

-While you’ll find toasted ravioli on menus all across town, there’s no place quite like The Hill to try this popular dish alongside some of the best Italian food in the city.
+Best Places for Toasted Ravioli: While you’ll find this beloved appetizer on menus across town, I highly recommend one of the Italian restaurants in The Hill.
 Although the chef and restaurant credited with this delicious invention are both long gone, you’re sure to enjoy the toasted ravioli appetizer at Charlie Gitto’s, Mama’s, and Zia’s.

 7. Provel Cheese

-When you think of cities linked to delicious cheese, Gouda, Parma, Stilton, or even Monterey (Jack) might come to mind.
-Although not named for the city that made it famous, Provel is St. Louis’s famous cheese.
-What the heck is Provel cheese?
-It’s a white processed American cheese that is a blend of cheddar, swiss, and provolone.
-And it includes a touch of liquid smoke for good measure.
-Invented in The Hill, its low melting point eliminates the messy “strings” of mozzarella that can interfere with eating pizza.
+When you think of places linked to delicious cheese, Gouda, Parma, and Stilton might come to mind.
+Although not named for the city that made it famous, Provel is St. Louis’s signature cheese.
+It is a blend of cheddar, Swiss, and provolone with a touch of liquid smoke that tops St. Louis-style pizza with its melty goodness.
+What’s so special about this cheese blend?
+Its low melting point and lack of stringiness are life-changing on pizza!

 8. St. Louis Style Pizza

 It’s impossible to talk about Provel cheese without mentioning the St. Louis style of pizza.
 After all, Provel cheese was created specifically for the local take on pizza.
-Instead of the buttery deep dish that you’ll find in Chicago, St. Louis style pizza begins with an unleavened, cracker-like crust.
-Pizza sauce, Provel cheese, and other toppings are added before it’s baked and served.
-It’s always cut into squares — like Little Caesars Pizza — rather than slices.
-With its low melting point, Provel cheese breaks easily with the thin crust when you bite into this St. Louis food.
+St. Louis-style pizza features a thin, unleavened, cracker-like crust topped with Provel cheese and other toppings and then cut into squares.
+As one of the most famous St. Louis foods, it’s an experience you can’t miss.

 St Louis Style Ribs